abueesp/bespoke-webscrapping/README.md

 A Python script for torified bespoke webscrapping on SSL/TLS ASPX websites

-Ask me here any questions
+Ask me any question on pv

-Enjoy and be good
+Be good and enjoy!